The University is accredited by the Higher Learning Commission.

 The Art Education Program is distinguished by the smallness of its classes and a curriculum that strikes a balance between traditional art-making processes and cutting-edge technology.
 Spacious studios and ample equipment enhance hands-on experiences.

 Courses are conducted in over 70,000 square feet of professionally equipped and maintained space.
-The Fine Arts Building houses the graphic design and computer art studios, classrooms, the art education facility, an extensive image library, and departmental offices.
+The Fine Arts Building houses the graphic design and computer art studios, classrooms, the art education facility, and departmental offices.
 Studios for painting, photography, printmaking, papermaking, and drawing are located in historic Fairbanks Hall.
 The Fine Arts Annex houses ceramics and sculpture.

 Students gain exposure to artists of national and international significance through a regular schedule of exhibitions and lectures in the University Art Gallery.
 The Bare-Montgomery Gallery provides students with the opportunity to exhibit their own work or to curate exhibitions of student work.
 Other gallery spaces provide students with additional opportunities to view or exhibit artwork.
 Art Education students also have learning opportunities through hands-on and other experiential work with ISU’s Permanent Art Collection.
 The department enjoys a strong collaborative relationship with the Swope Art Museum, nationally recognized as a major regional museum.